wjr83/Interactive-Lab-Hub/Lab 1/README.md

 **_Goals:_** Reduce one's exposure to noise pollution in order to enhance well-being.

-Storyboards are a tool for visually exploring a users interaction with a device.
-They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
+Storyboards are a tool for visually exploring a user's interaction with a device.
+They are a fast and cheap method to understand user flow and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
-Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.
+Sketches of seven storyboards of the interaction planned are shown below.

 \*\***Include pictures of your storyboards here**\*\*